-Model Comparison by Price: Lennox Merit 16ACX versus Dave Lennox Signature Collection XC25
+Model Comparison by Price: Merit 16ACX versus Dave Lennox Signature Collection XC21

 Model Comparison by Features: Lennox Merit 16ACX versus Lennox Elite XC20

 The Elite XC20 is a model from Lennox’s mid-range air conditioner series.
-It has a SEER rating of 20, and the efficiency rating and tier put it in the same price category as the XC25, though the XC20 will be more affordable than the top-of-the-line model.
+It has a SEER rating of 20, and the efficiency rating, design specifications, and tier mean it will be pricier than the Merit model.